 - Arrange the last layer of cake, drizzle with remaining liqueur mixture, smooth remaining third of the cream level over the cake, and arrange remaining 2 cups oranges in your choice of design.

-- In a microwavable safe bowl, heat remaining ¼ cup of marmalade with remaining 1 tbsp of liqueur until hot; stir to combine.
+- In a microwavable safe bowl, heat remaining ¼ cup of marmalade with remaining 1 tablespoon of liqueur until hot; stir to combine.
 Brush warm marmalade over orange slices.
 Chill until ready to serve!

 - Can store for up to 3 days, loosely covered in the refrigerator.
 After 3 days, the pound cake will become soggy.